The History of the Ford Mustang

 Ford introduced the new Mach I with throwback features, like an updated comfortweave interior, a shaker scoop, heritage wheels, and an elongated black air dam and spoiler.

 The Ford Mustang celebrated its 40 year anniversary with new-and-improved engines, interiors, and exteriors; 2004 Mustangs were sold with commemorative fender badges to mark the occasion.

-A new Ford Mustang lineup was released with V-6 and V-8 engines, convertible and coupe body options, and modern upgrades like a 1000 W audio system.
+A new lineup was released with V8-powered Mustangs and also Mustangs with V-6 engines, convertible and coupe body options, and modern upgrades like a 1000 W audio system.
 The unique 2005 Mustang line was programmed to play Mustang-themed soundtracks as a bonus feature.